 Geography is a valuable A Level qualification which is in demand due to the wide range of skills it helps to develop.
 Geography crosses the Art-Science boundary and degree courses in this subject lead to either BA or BSc qualifications.
-Geography complements both science and art-based A Levels.
+Geography allows students to develop their ability to independently collect, present and critically analyse data to explain the processes affecting our world.

 You must be able to work methodically and have a good working knowledge of the wider world around us.
-A GCSE in Geography is recommended, but not essential.
+A GCSE in Geography is recommended.

-This subject is well complemented by History as a number of the issues covered have historical relevance.
-Maths is important as a key element of the skills papers are numerical and statistical analysis skills.
-Science is also a subject that complements Geography.
+This subject is well complemented by History, Sociology and Politics as a number of the issues covered have historical relevance.
+A sound mathematical understanding is needed as students are required to apply numerical and statistical analysis skills in the exam and their non-examined assessment.
+Science, particularly Biology and Chemistry, also complement Geography.

-3 Physical Units (Paper 1)
+3 Physical Units (Paper 1, 40%)

-- Water and carbon cycles, coastal systems and landscapes and hazards - worth 40%
+• Water and carbon cycles, coastal systems and landscapes and hazards

-3 Human Units (Paper 2)
+3 Human Units (Paper 2, 40%)